Answers to some common questions

 In itself, palm oil is a vegetable product which does not need to involve the (ab)use of animals, and therefore is suitable for vegans.
 The palm oil and palm timber industries are rife with very bad practices.
 In the EU, palm oil used in food must now be labelled, but ingredients derived from palm oil in food and non-food products still do not have to be labelled.
 So it is not possible for consumers to 'boycott' palm products.
 Instead, ending the abuses of the palm tree (oil and timber) industries requires co-ordinated action by non-vegans and vegans, consumers and policymakers and industry etc., together.

 Vegans should also be aware that due the fact that single-issue campaigns have focused solely on the negative effects of palm oil, other types of crop farming, which cause harm to many animals, are overlooked.
 The Vegan Society is working towards a world where animals are not (ab)used for human purposes.
-We encourage stock-free farming and alternatives to widespread crop clearance and the other farming methods which currently cause millions of animals to die every year.
+We encourage stock-free farming and alternatives to widespread crop clearance and other farming methods which currently cause many animals to die every year.
 Unfortunately, it is not yet possible or practical for individual vegans to only support vegan farming.
-However, the consumption of plant-based crops such as wheat, barley, oil palm and soybeans causes far fewer animals to lose their lives than eating things taken directly from animals themselves.
+However, the consumption of plant-based crops such as wheat, barley, oil palm and soybeans causes far fewer animals to lose their lives than eating animals.

 Why does The Vegan Society not support single-issue campaigns?